Verify - Check ESTA Status

 Travel is not affected by recent changes to the Visa Waiver Program, and you should apply for a visa if you are not a citizen of the countries participating in the program.
 Even if you do not have any immediate plans to travel, you can apply for a visa now or at any time.

-Even if you have an approved ESTA, you might still be denied entry to America without a visa refusal.
+Even if you have an approved ESTA, you might still be denied entry to America.
 The ESTA, or any other visa, does not guarantee access to the USA.
 Only the customs and border guards will decide if you can enter or not.
+As border officials have absolute discretion whether to let in foreign citizens or not, understand that an approved ESTA does not guarantee entry.
+Nonetheless, a valid ESTA is a great wager for your entrance into the United States as it’s a primary screening of your profile as a traveler.
+Verify ESTA to understand where your status is at.
+If it’s approved, you should not have problems crossing the border.

 To travel to the U.S., you must apply for ESTA.
 If there are no issues with your ESTA application, you will be granted “authorization approved” status no later than 3 days (72hrs) after you submit it.